MarkBind/markbind/docs/devGuide/design.md

 MarkBind uses [markdown-it](https://github.com/markdown-it/markdown-it) to do the Markdown parsing and rendering.
 There are also several customized markdown-it plugins used in MarkBind, which are located inside the `src/lib/markdown-it/` directory.

+Static assets of MarkBind, such as stylesheets and JavaScript libraries, are located in `asset/` folder.
+They will be copied to the generated site and used in the generated pages.

 ### MarkBind CLI

 The CLI application handles the site generation logic.
 It contains the command handling logic, as well as the Site and Page models.